flotools/flotools/README.md

 The Flo Tools team will use this information to determine what the problem and solution might be.
 You might be asked to make a change to your system or session file to troubleshoot further.
 Once the issue is identified and/or resolved, you can change the results preference in the action group back to "Ignore Results."

-# Changelog:
+# ChangeLog:

 ## Flo Tools 2.0:

 - Changed "activate inspector" command to toggle. pressing / once will toggle the inspector on and off.
+Shift+/ is now used for "Speak/Toggle Link Timeline and Edit Selection."
 - Added speak/edit tempo.
 Press Command+f11 to speak the current tempo.
 Double tap Command+f11 to edit the tempo value.
 - Added increase/decrease volume/pan.
  - When the Inspector is on, pressing Command+Control+up/down arrows adjusts the track volume fader.